gullitmiranda/dev/README.md

 Install Vagrant plugins to make life easier:

     vagrant plugin install vbguest
-    vagrant plugin install vmware-fusion # (if you bought the license)
+    vagrant plugin install vagrant-cachier # (uncomment in Vagrantfile to enable) vagrant plugin install vmware-fusion # (if you bought the license)

 ## How To Build The Virtual Machine